rogerUserGitHub/text-flag/README.md

 4. Test the extension thoroughly
 5. Submit a pull request

+## Disclaimer

+ClearLabel is a tool for informational purposes only.
+It highlights brands based on publicly available data related to ethical concerns, such as environmental practices, labor conditions, and political controversies.
+The extension does not make legal claims or definitive judgments about any company.
+Users should independently verify any information before making decisions.
+The developer is not liable for any actions taken based on the extension’s content.

 ## License

 MIT License - see LICENSE file for details.